rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `makeArbitraryTransaction(address _to, bytes memory _action):bool success`

-Execute arbitrary transaction on behalf of the Colony
+Execute arbitrary transaction on behalf of the Labbo

 **Parameters**